 Arriving in Australia

-When coming to Australia for the first time, you need to know some important information in relations to the baggage and customs.
-Usually, airlines will have a baggage requirements of 23 kg luggage and 7 kg of hand bag.
-But some airlines allows for extra luggage if you are a student.
+When coming to Australia for the first time, you need to know some important information in relation to the baggage and customs.
+Usually, airlines will have a baggage requirement of 23 kg luggage and 7 kg of a handbag.
+But some airlines allow for extra luggage if you are a student.

-It is illegal to carry drugs including marijuana, cannabis, heroin, cocaine and amphetamines in and out of Australia.
-Also, do not bring any fresh fruit and vegetables, meat, poultry, pork, eggs, dairy products, live plants or seeds as they might pose threat to local agriculture and farms.
+It is illegal to carry drugs including marijuana, cannabis, heroin, cocaine, and amphetamines in and out of Australia.
+Also, do not bring any fresh fruit and vegetables, meat, poultry, pork, eggs, dairy products, live plants or seeds as they might pose a threat to local agriculture and farms.